Dr Amy Downing

-I studied Human Biology at Loughborough University and undertook my PhD at the University of Birmingham.
+I studied Human Biology at Loughborough University and undertook my PhD in epidemiology at the University of Birmingham.

-I joined the University of Leeds in 2005 as a Research Fellow and have been a Principal Research Fellow since 2019.
+I joined the University of Leeds in 2005 and have worked on a wide range of studies looking at the treatment and outcomes of patients with breast, colorectal, prostate and bladder cancer.
 I lead the Cancer Epidemiology Group which focuses on the analysis of large, population-level, routinely collected datasets, such as cancer registration, hospital admissions and radiotherapy data.
 When linked together these datasets offer huge potential to study the care and outcomes of cancer patients.

 I also have an interest in the collection and use of Patient Reported Outcomes (PRO) data, particularly large-scale surveys of cancer survivors.
 Linkage of such PRO data with other datasets unlocks a wealth of information which can be used to inform and improve practice and, ultimately, improve outcomes.

-My work has covered a range of cancers but has focused particularly on colorectal cancer, with an emphasis on applying appropriate statistical methods to account for the complexities in routine data.
+My work has covered a range of cancers but has focused particularly on colorectal cancer, with an emphasis on applying appropriate methods to account for the complexities in routine data.

 I am currently working on several research studies: